DSmaSSen/DSmaSSen/README.md

 Typical - I know - but I have since learned otherwise.

 Starting out by using MS Excel in creative ways;<br>
 ...
-I found my passion in, creation and the satisfaction of writing good code,<br>
+I found my passion, in creation and the satisfaction of writing good code,<br>
 ...
-I found my motivation in, overcoming challenges and seeing results.<br>
+I found my motivation, in overcoming challenges and seeing results.<br>
 Now I'm a student and I look forward to - some day - make coding a part of my job.

 ## 🖥️ Tech I'm acquainted with